 Deposit: $ 750

 Single room supplement: $ 350

-Accommodation: Six nights of camping.
+Accommodation: Six nights of camping (tents provided, but participants will need their own lightweight sleeping mat and sleeping bag).
 Comfortable hotel in Boa Vista, basic hotel (but still with hot water and air conditioning) in Caracaraí.

 Walking difficulty: Getting to the Uei Tepui second camp involves a 10km hike on a forest trail, which can be taken slowly at any difficult part.
+Local porters will be used to carry our luggage and supplies, so participants only need to carry their daypack with water and birding gear.
 Otherwise, mostly easy lowland walking.

 Tour cost includes: All accommodation, main meals, drinking water, internal flights (as stated in itinerary), overland transport, tips to local drivers and guides, travel permits, entrance fees, and guide fees.

 Tour cost excludes: Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks and other items of a personal nature.